liyi-david/holboost/README.md

 This project contains the following parts:

 - A Coq plugin to export Coq terms and tasks and obtain the feedback from the python server

+## some assumptions

+- During a single coq task, i.e. the same file, the global environment only changes when new constants (including theorems, definitions, etc.) and variables (including hypotheses) are declared.
+- Every time we only focus on a single goal.